The golden piece of advice I give to any successful pharma digital marketing strategy. Don’t go for clicks. Go for the words that click.

-While it’s always a good strategy to jot down as many keywords as possible introspectively, here are some tools that might come handy in case you run out of ideas:
+While it’s always a good strategy to jot down as many keywords as possible introspectively, here are some tools that might come in handy in case you run out of ideas.
+You have Google:

-Now that you’ve learnt the power of keywords, use it to create engaging user experiences, and also to transform the way you approach your audience.
+Now that you’ve learned the power of keywords, use them to create engaging user experiences, and also to transform the way you approach your audience.

-In the history of pharma marketing, there has never been a tool so powerful that can give you crucial insights of the motivations of your customers and help you analyze the shifting market trends .
+In the history of pharma marketing, there has never been a tool so powerful that can give you crucial insights into the motivations of your customers and help you analyze the shifting market trends.
 Make the most out of it.